 Through a programme of training, awareness raising and support from the Improvement Service PSIF team, PSIF organisations can systematically roll-out a programme of self-assessments throughout their organisation.
 The self-assessment process enables organisations to identify their strengths and the areas for improvement which will inform planning and define improvement initiatives.
 You will find information based on the experiences of these organisations in our FAQs.

-The PSIF Partnership is engaging with many public service organisations, preparing them for future implementation of PSIF.
+The PSIF Partnership is engaging with many public service and third sector organisations, preparing them for future implementation of PSIF.

 If you have any enquiries about PSIF or require further information, please contact firstname.lastname@example.org

-Following the Framework's launch in September 2006, six organisations were identified to take part in the Phase One of the roll-out of PSIF: City of Edinburgh Council; Stirling Council and Clackmannanshire Council (based on certain shared services); Lothian and Borders Fire and Rescue; Strathclyde Fire and Rescue; Scottish University for Industry (Learndirect Scotland).
+PSIF was launched in September 2006, with six organisations identified to take part in Phase One of the roll-out: City of Edinburgh Council; Stirling Council and Clackmannanshire Council (based on certain shared services); Lothian and Borders Fire and Rescue; Strathclyde Fire and Rescue; Scottish University for Industry (Learndirect Scotland).